slevithan/regex/README.md

 palindrome.test('Redivider'); // true
 ```

-## Why
+## Context

 Due to years of legacy and backward compatibility, regular expression syntax in JavaScript is a bit of a mess.
 There are four different sets of incompatible syntax and behavior rules that might apply to your regexes depending on the flags and features you use.<sup>[1]</sup> The differences are just plain hard to fully grok and can easily create subtle bugs.

-> <sup>[1]: These are (1) Unicode-unaware (legacy) mode, (2) named capture mode (a set of different escaping rules that are triggered when a named capture appears anywhere in a regex), (3) Unicode mode with flag `u`, and (4) UnicodeSets mode with flag `v`.
+> <sup>[1]: These are (1) Unicode-unaware (legacy) mode, (2) named capture mode (a set of different escaping rules that are triggered when a named capture appears anywhere in a regex), (3) Unicode mode with flag <kbd>u</kbd>, and (4) UnicodeSets mode with flag <kbd>v</kbd>.
 The differences in each of these modes go beyond adding new features.</sup>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw template strings, free spacing, comments, no auto capture, subexpressions as subroutines via `\g<name>`, definition blocks via `(?(DEFINE)…)`, and always using UnicodeSets mode (flag `v`) — even long and complex regexes can be beautiful, grammatical, and easy to understand.
+With a few key features — raw template strings, free spacing, comments, no auto capture, subexpressions as subroutines via `\g<name>`, definition blocks via `(?(DEFINE)…)`, and always using UnicodeSets mode (flag <kbd>v</kbd>) — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `Regex.make` adds all of these features and outputs native `RegExp` instances.
 It additionally adds context-aware and safe interpolation (of regexes, escaped strings, and partial pattern strings), along with atomic groups via `(?>…)` and recursion via `(?R)` up to a specified max depth.
 Combine all this with modern (ES2024+) JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.

-## Using flags
+## Flags

 To specify flags: